lieuzhenghong/lieuzhenghong.github.io-source/projects/index.md

 Shogi/Bughouse.
 White starts with two knights and Black with two bishops—so you have to capture the opponent's knights/bishops to get your own.

-Plugging the course here: NAND To Tetris is an excellent overview of computer architecture.
-You start with a NAND gate, and then build other gates from there like full adders.
-You then move on to building basic processing and storage devices (ALU, RAM and CPU).
-Then you build an assembler, then a VM, then an interpreter, then a full-fledged parser/lexer and compiler, and finally an OS which you write in a high level language you compile yourself!
-It's awesome.
+NAND To Tetris is an excellent overview of computer architecture.
+You start with a NAND gate and build full adders and mutliplexers from it.
+You then build basic processing and storage devices (ALU, RAM , CPU, display).
+Then you build an assembler, then a VM, then an interpreter, then a full-fledged parser/lexer and compiler for a high level language called Jack, and finally you write the OS for the computer in Jack!
+At the end of the course you've built a computer which supports a high-level language and can run a highly nontrivial program (Tetris) starting only from NAND gates.
+Awesome!

 [Dropship Chess](https://github.com/lieuzhenghong/nand2tetris-dropship-chess),
 [NAND 2 Tetris](https://github.com/lieuzhenghong/nand2tetris/)